-- A station can be in one of three states: - > Transmitter on - > Receiver only on - > Dozing: Both transmitter and receivers are off. - Access point (AP) buffers traffic for dozing stations. - □ AP announces which stations have frames buffered.
+- A station can be in one of three states: - Transmitter on - > Receiver only on - > Dozing: Both transmitter and receivers are off. - □ Access point (AP) buffers traffic for dozing stations. - AP announces which stations have frames buffered.
 A traffic indication map is included in each beacon.
-All multicasts/broadcasts are buffered. - □ Dozing stations wake up to listen to the beacon.
-If there is data waiting for it, the station sends a poll frame to get the data.
+All multicasts/broadcasts are buffered. - Dozing stations wake up to listen to the beacon.
+If data is waiting for it, the station sends a poll frame to get the data.

 How large is the buffer size in AP?
-Will it be too much data when the station becomes dozing for a long time?
+Will there be too much data when the station does not cool down for a long time?
 If you doze, you lose.
 AP will save only a few frames.